prakaa/phd_thesis/source/10_lit_review.md

 ## Balancing practices in operational timeframes {#sec:lit_review-balancing_practices}

-SOs employ *balancing practices* in operational timeframes (which include the processes, services & markets shown in @fig:power_system_timeframes) to address variability & uncertainty and thus maintain power system security & reliability.
+SOs employ *balancing practices* in operational timeframes (which include the processes, services & markets shown in @fig:power_system_timeframes) for the purpose of obtaining *balancing flexibility* to address variability & uncertainty [@heggartyQuantifyingPowerSystem2020].
 Though the particularities of these practices vary between jurisdictions, they are almost always organised in a hierarchical and sequential fashion to ensure that active power supply & demand are continuously balanced across different timeframes (see @sec:lit_review-balancing).
 Furthermore, in jurisdictions that have restructured their electricity industries, balancing practices that were previously administered by a vertically-integrated utility have been adapted into or integrated with market-based mechanisms.

 ### Conventional balancing practices